Pinball Loss Minimization for One-bit Compressive Sensing: Convex Models and Algorithms: Pinball Loss Minimization with Elastic-net

-When $\tau = -1$, the pinball loss becomes the linear loss, and~\eqref{elastic-net-primal} reduces to the passive model (\ref{Zhang}), for which there is a closed-form solution~\cite{zhang2014efficient}.
-According to the experience on other classification tasks and the performance in Fig.\ref{fig-example-1}, we expect that a suitably selected $\tau$ may improve the performance.
-However, for all $\tau$ greater than $-1$, analytic solutions are not available and we need an efficient algorithm.
-We will introduce a coordinate ascent method to solve~\eqref{elastic-net-primal}.
+Here the parameter $\mu$ is used to balance the regularization and the loss terms.
+We name~\eqref{elastic-net-primal} \emph{Elastic-net Pinball loss model (EPin)} because it involves both the $\ell_1$ and the $\ell_2$-norms.
+When $\tau = -1$, the pinball loss becomes the linear loss, and EPin reduces to the passive model~\eqref{Zhang}, for which there is a closed-form solution.
+When $\tau>-1$, analytic solutions are not available, and we will introduce its dual problem and then a dual coordinate ascent method.

+Before discussing the dual problem and the algorithm, we here numerically show the performance of the pinball loss minimization.
+The underlying signal, denoted by $\bar \vx$, has $n$ components with $K$ non-zero ones.
+Non-zero components are first generated following the standard Gaussian distribution, and then are normalized such that $\|\bar \vx\|_{2} = 1$.
+We take $m$ binary observations with measurement vector $\vu$ drawn from the standard Gaussian distribution.
+Throughout the numerical experiments, we use Gaussian noise and the noise level is measured by the ratio of the variance of $\varepsilon$ to that of $\vu^\top \bar \vx$, denoted by $s_n$.
+Moreover, there could be sign flips, of which the ratio is denoted by $r_f$.
+Suppose that the recovered signal is $\tilde \vx$, and then the Signal-to-Noise Ratio (SNR) in dB, defined below,